openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

 == SIDEBAR: About The FOR command ==
 In TCL, "FOR" is a funny thing, it is not what you think it is.

-Syntatically - FOR is a just a command, it is not language construct like for(;;) in C...
+Syntactically - FOR is a just a command, it is not language construct like for(;;) in C...

 The "for" command takes 4 parameters.